osmankusoglu/Mayin-Tarlasi/README.md

 - Game instructions will be displayed on the screen.
 You can start playing the game by entering the row and column numbers.
 ## Technologies
 - Java
+## Java Version
+- This project is developed using Java version 21.